The faculty, staff and students of the Weber Honors College at San Diego State University

 College promotes involvement on campus, leadership, and academic achievement.

-Yes; the Weber Honors College requires first-time freshman Honors College students
+Yes; the Weber Honors College requires first-year Honors College students from BOTH

-from BOTH the local-service-area AND the out-of-service-area to live in the Honors
+the local-service-area AND the out-of-service-area to live in the Honors Residential

-Residential College located in Zura Hall.
-SDSU's service area includes all high schools
+College located in Zura Hall.
+SDSU's service area includes all high schools and community

-and community colleges in San Diego County south of State Route 56 and all of Imperial
+colleges in San Diego County south of State Route 56 and all of Imperial County.

 Requests for exemption from the requirement will be considered.
 In a few circumstances,